 Quiet RESTAURANTS

-respecting individual noise preferences
+Respecting individual noise preferences

 Noise can cause discomfort and make communication difficult.
 Enjoying good food and the company of friends is one of life’s great pleasures.
 People who are sensitive to noise often get left out of the conversation.
 This includes those with sensory challenges such as single-sided deafness, autism, tinnitus, hyperacusis, PTSD, and age-related hearing loss.